Spanish for Social Workers: 5 Resources for Bridging the Language Gap

 2. “Spanish for Social Services: Basic Spanish Series”

 This book is a great beginner crash course, though it’s useful for every language level for its in-depth look at certain topics.
 Subjects covered in this book include basic greetings, farewells and more advanced concepts like grammar and difficult verbs.

 There are a lot of exercises in the book that will really help you to hone your Spanish skills.
 Instead of teaching individual words, the book provides a crash course in basic Spanish.
 You should feel comfortable talking to the people you encounter at work in Spanish after working through this.

 This book follows a textbook format, making it easy to follow.
-It also comes with an online audio component so you can hear the words in use.

 3. “Survival Spanish for Social Services”